 Our galleries offer dynamic exhibits that showcase engaging work — from local to international artists.
 We strive to offer diverse programming that supports our students and our community.
 The Rozsa Galleries are divided into three main spaces: The Concourse, A-Space, and gallery b.

 The Rozsa Gallery Concourse hosts an annual Featured Artist Series.
 This series showcases exceptional visual artists from Michigan’s Upper Peninsula.
 Two artists are invited each year to exhibit their work; their exhibits run for the academic year.
 Artists are selected based upon their artistic merit, their long-term contributions to our community, and the ways their work supports the creative, educational goals of Michigan Tech’s Department of Visual and Performing Arts.
+New works will return to the concourse in Fall 2021.

 Our professional exhibition space hosts two curated exhibits each year.
 A-Space strives for diverse, engaging, and thoughtful programming that supports contemporary artists and deepens our student’s learning.
 Local, regional, national, and international artists exhibit here.
 A-Space shares a wall with gallery b, our student gallery classroom.
 This offers special opportunities for our students to observe and participate in the galleries year-round.